 Your question raises two issues.
 The first issue is the discrepancy in co-borrowers' credit scores and the second issue is differences in their employment type and history.
 I address each issue below.

-When two people apply for a mortgage as co-borrowers, the lender typically uses the lower credit score between the applicants for the qualification process.
+When two people apply for a mortgage as co-borrowers, the lender uses the average median credit score for the applicants for the qualification process.
 If an applicant has three credit scores, the lender uses the middle score to determine the average.
 If an applicant has two scores, the lender uses the lower score to calculate the average.
 The higher the credit score used by the lender, the lower your mortgage rate, and the lower your score, the higher your rate.

-So if one co-applicant has a significantly lower credit score than the other, they may end up paying a higher mortgage rate and monthly payment because the lower score brings down their average.
+If one co-applicant has a significantly lower credit score than the other, they may end up paying a higher mortgage rate and monthly payment because the lower score brings down their average.
 For example, if the middle of your three scores is 620 and your co-borrower's middle score is 740, the lender uses the average score -- which is 680 in this case -- to assess your loan application.
 Please note that if you are married, the lender pulls a joint credit report for both borrowers but this does not change how lenders evaluate your scores.

 So the impact of a discrepancy in credit scores for two borrowers depends on the specific scores.
 If one applicant's score is in the high seven hundreds or above and the other applicant's score is in the mid-to-low 700s, the difference in scores may not be a significant issue because both borrowers have relatively high scores.